 What is meant by “In-Aisle Customer Special Orders” and what kind of impact can they have on my business?

-Special order are generally characterized by 1) providing the ability to sell items you don’t currently stock or 2) reserving an unusually large amount of a regularly stocked product, not being fully filled from the store.
+These types of orders take place in the store and are characterized by 1) selling an item you don’t currently stock or 2) reserving an unusually large amount of a regularly stocked product, not being fully filled from the store.
 Special orders can be a key market differentiator and ultimately add incremental profitability to your bottom line.
-The average ticket at Ace for a special order is roughly $120!
+In fact, the average ticket at Ace for a special order is roughly $120!

 My current special order process is slow and cumbersome.
 How has the process become simpler to manage?

-With recent enhancements, you now have the integrated ability to use ACENET and the Retailer Mobile App to process special orders within Eagle.
-As a result, the time and the number of steps to process special orders is substantially reduced.
-Also, to maximize efficincies, the Ace Retail Mobile Assistant has been updated to improve and manage the receipt, staging, pick-up, and delivery processes.
+The process has become much more modernized.
+ACENET and the Retailer Mobile App have been integrated with your Eagle system, allowing them to talk to each other in near real time.
+As such, the time and the number of steps to process special orders has been substantially reduced.
+To further this, the Ace Retail Mobile Assistant has been updated to improve and manage the receipt, staging, pick-up, and delivery processes.

-We use the mobile for special orders, but there are times in the process it is more convenient to use a computer terminal.
+We use the mobile for special orders, but there are times in the process it is more convenient to use a computer terminal versus mobile.
 Has there been any changes here?

-One of bigger enhancements rolled out is that ACENET can now be used for customer special order entry.
-Specifically, using ACENET, customer orders can be processed as a stock reserve or customer priority order.
-Doing so then brings the information into your Eagle system to manage the order in POS, and adds the item into your inventory, if not already on file.
+One of bigger developments rolled out is that ACENET can now be used for customer special order entry.
+Specifically, using ACENET, customer orders can either be processed as a stock reserve or customer priority order.
+Doing so then brings the information into your Eagle system to manage the order in Eagle, and adds the item to your inventory file, if is not already there.

 Super important to the special orders is communicating back to the customer the status of their order.
 How is this accomplished with this experience?

 During the order entry process, the Sales Associate obtains a phone number from the customer as to where to receive notifications.
-In turn, customers receive notifications when their order is confirmed, when the order is ready for pick up, and the scheduled delivery date.
+In turn, customers receive notifications when their order is acknowledged, when the order is ready for pick up, or the date of home delivery.

 I hear different things.
 When is the right time to invoice the special order?